sydni/workshop/README.md

 For our little app, do something similar!

-As an example, consider the styles defined below, and their corresponding uses to style our components:

 :rotating_light: As an example, consider the styles defined below, and their corresponding uses to style our components:

 ```javascript